cyjseagull/SHMA/README.md

 # SHMA---Software-managed Caching for Hybrid DRAM/NVM Memory Architectures

-SHMA is implemented with zsim and NVMain.
+&#160; &#160; &#160; &#160;SHMA is implemented with zsim and NVMain.
 Hybrid simulator that integrates cycle-accurate main memory simulator for emerging non-volatile memories --NVMain with zsim can be forked from "https://github.com/AXLEproject/axle-zsim-nvmain".
 Comparing to zsim-nvmain hybrid simulator, SHMA has achieved following functions:

  * **Implemented memory management simulations(such as MemoryNode, Zone, BuddyAllocator etc.)**:   Considering that pin-based zsim only replays virtual address into simulation architecture, and